Pranavsuresh100/OCR/README.md

 **Description: -**
 1. For Inference :
+* Put all your image documents to the **SampleTestForms** which you want to extract infomation from image.
 * getText.py and ParseDocument_v2.py these 2 files sould be there in same folder as these files are used to identifying the Text from the scanned image document.
 * configure the ParseDocument_v2.py file wiht the Model Path and label paths.
 The default location of all models and label files are inside Model folder. please change if you are storing these files elsewhere.

-* Add the name of input scanned document in the getText.py file and save it.
-The sample files are stored in the SampleTestForms folders.
-* Run getText.py file in command prompt ==> Program will fetch the hand writtern characters and print it on screen.
+* Run getText.py file in command prompt ==> Program will fetch the hand writtern characters, print it on screen and simultaneoulsy it will create a csv file with all the informations in Output directory(located inside current working directory).

 2. For Model Training: